Legislation

 2026 POLICY SLATE

-Our 2026-2027 policy slate will be announced at our upcoming Policy Reveal on April 9, 2026 at 4pm on Zoom.
-RSVP link coming soon!
+Our 2026-2027 policy slate was announced at our annual Policy Reveal on April 9, 2026 at 4pm on Zoom.

 2026 VALUES & PRIORITIES